-Based on CalGEM's records, Operator is the operator of the twenty (20) wells identified in Attachment A. PRC section 3202, subdivision (c), requires that, beginning July 1, 2021, and by July 1 of every other year thereafter, each operator must provide CalGEM with written notification verifying whether there have been any changes to its right to operate each of its wells.
+Based on CalGEM's records, Operator is the operator of the twenty-eight (28) wells identified in Attachment A. PRC section 3202, subdivision (c), requires that, beginning July 1, 2021, and by July 1 of every other year thereafter, Operator provide CalGEM with written notification verifying whether there have been any changes to its right to operate each of the Wells.
 Operators are required to provide this notification even if there have been no such changes.